Apriyani Rahayu: 2021–2022: Olympic Games gold medal and new partner

 Rahayu returned in the international competitions at the 2020 Asian Leg tournament in January 2021.
 Together with Polii, she won her first ever BWF Super 1000 tournament, the Yonex Thailand Open.
 A week later in the semi-finals of the Toyota Thailand Open, Rahayu and Polii fell in two games to Lee So-hee and Shin Seung-chan of South Korea.
 The duo then played at the World Tour Finals, but was eliminated in the group stage.

 In March 2021, Rahayu scheduled to participating at the All England Open, but later Indonesia team were forced to withdraw from the competition by BWF after the team members will self-isolate for 10 days from the date of their inbound flight after an anonym person traveling onboard tested positive for COVID-19.

 On 2 August 2021, at the Tokyo 2020 Olympics she partnered with Greysia Polii in the women's doubles.
 In the finals they defeated 2017 world champion Chen Qingchen and Jia Yifan.
 They became the first unseeded pair to win the gold medal in women's doubles.
 This was Indonesia's first Olympic gold in women's doubles.
 She and Polii are the third and fourth Indonesian women to win Olympic gold after Susi Susanti in 1992 and Liliyana Natsir in 2016.
 Rahayu and Polii's win made Indonesia the only country outside of China to have won gold medals in all five disciplines of Badminton at the Summer Olympics.
 After her Olympic success, the Student Sports Training Center in Jakarta was named after her and Greysia Polii.

+In September–October 2021, Rahayu alongside the Indonesian team competed at the 2021 Sudirman Cup in Vantaa, Finland.
+She played two match in the group stage against Canada and Denmark.
+Indonesia advanced to the knockout stage but lost at the quarterfinals against Malaysia.
 In November 2021, Rahayu and Polii lost the finals of the 2021 Indonesia Open.

-In May 2022, at the 2021 Southeast Asian Games, she started her journey with new partner, Siti Fadia Silva Ramadhanti.
+In May 2022, at the 2021 SEA Games, she started her journey with new partner, Siti Fadia Silva Ramadhanti.
 The duo clinched the gold medal in the women's doubles after beating the Thai pair of Benyapa Aimsaard and Nuntakarn Aimsaard in the final.
 This new pair immediately showed satisfying results, by winning the Malaysia and Singapore Opens, and became finalists in the Indonesia Masters.

-2023

-In January, Rahayu with Ramadhanti had to retired in the semi-finals of Malaysia Open from first seed Chinese pair Chen Qingchen and Jia Yifan, because of the injury of Ramadhanti.
-They competed in the home tournament, Indonesia Masters, but unfortunately lost in the quarter-finals from 4th seed Thai pair Jongkolphan Kititharakul and Rawinda Prajongjai.

-In February, Rahayu join the Indonesia national badminton team to compete at the Badminton Asia Mixed Team Championships, but unfortunately the teams lost in the quarter-finals from team Korea.